 Not to be incredibly dramatic, but the power of hair color to change up your look is basically unparalleled.
 And it doesn't need to be a Kylie Jenner-level of hair transformation to make an impact—which is why you're here.
 You're thinking about dyeing your black hair brown, and you want to know what, exactly, that would entail.
 Is it possible to do in one session?
 Does it make a difference if your hair is colored black versus naturally black?
 Is it necessary to use bleach, even if you're just going a tiny bit lighter?

-There's a Big Difference Between Coloring Virgin Hair and Dyed Hair
+Know the Difference Between Coloring Virgin Hair and Dyeing Hair

 "Pictures say a million words.
 Bring a photo or two of the color you desire," Aronson adds.
 "It will really help your stylist target your desires."

-"In order to get hair from black to brown, consider the health and strength of your hair," Aronson says.
+The healthier the hair, the better chance you'll have of lightening it.
+"In order to get the hair from black to brown, consider the health and strength of your hair," Aronson says.
 "You will need to use bleach to lift it and that could be very drying to the hair."

 Come In with Clean Hair